DFKI-NI/mobipick/mobipick_bringup/README.md

 - [ ] **TODO**: The cameras mounted at the grippers are running and integrated into moveit
 - [ ] **TODO**: The pico flexx cameras mounted at the MIR are running and integrated into move base and moveit

 This package does not provide any other demo capabilities.
-For high level planning, environment representation etc, take a look at `pbr_mobipick_demo` from which you can run the `mobipick_ico_real.launch` _instead_ of `mobipick_bringup.launch`, and `autonomy.launch` to run environment representation, task planning and object recognition.
+For high level planning, environment representation etc, take a look at `pbr_mobipick_demo` from which you can run the `mobipick_ico_real.launch` _instead_ of `mobipick_bringup_both.launch`, and `autonomy.launch` to run environment representation, task planning and object recognition.

 ## Usage